playasophy/wonderdome/README.md

 ==========

 This is the codebase for the Playasophy Wonderdome project.
-The Wonderdome is an LED art project which uses controller input to drive a light visualization across a display made of individually color-controllable LEDs.
+The Wonderdome is an LED art project which uses various inputs to drive a light-based visualization across a display made of individually color-controllable LEDs.

 ## Hardware